MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-distribute.md

 > [!NOTE]
 > Do you have a plan for how you might transition users to your packaged app?
 Before you distribute your app, see the [Transition users to your desktop bridge app](#transition-users) section of this guide to get some ideas.

-## Distribute your app by publishing it to the Windows Store
+## Distribute your app by publishing it to the Microsoft Store

-The [Windows Store](https://www.microsoft.com/store/apps) is a convenient way for customers to get your app.
+The [Microsoft Store](https://www.microsoft.com/store/apps) is a convenient way for customers to get your app.

 <div style="float: left; padding: 10px">
     ![Store icon](images/desktop-to-uwp/store.png)
 </div>
  Publish your app to that store to reach the broadest audience.
-Also, Also, organizational customers can acquire your app to distribute internally to their organizations through the [Windows Store for Business](https://www.microsoft.com/business-store).
+Also, Also, organizational customers can acquire your app to distribute internally to their organizations through the [Microsoft Store for Business](https://www.microsoft.com/business-store).

-If you plan to publish to the Windows Store, and you haven't reached out to us yet, please fill out [this form](https://developer.microsoft.com/windows/projects/campaigns/desktop-bridge), and Microsoft will contact you to start the onboarding process.
+If you plan to publish to the Microsoft Store, and you haven't reached out to us yet, please fill out [this form](https://developer.microsoft.com/windows/projects/campaigns/desktop-bridge), and Microsoft will contact you to start the onboarding process.

 You don't have to sign your app before you submit it to the store.

 >[!IMPORTANT]
-> If you plan to publish your app to the Windows Store, make sure that your app operates correctly on devices that run Windows 10 S. This is a store requirement.
+> If you plan to publish your app to the Microsoft Store, make sure that your app operates correctly on devices that run Windows 10 S. This is a store requirement.
 See [Test your Windows app for Windows 10  S](desktop-to-uwp-test-windows-s.md).

 <span id="side-load" />
-## Distribute your app without placing it onto the Windows Store
+## Distribute your app without placing it onto the Microsoft Store

 If you'd rather distribute your app without using the store, you can manually distribute apps to one or more devices.

-This might make sense if you want greater control over the distribution experience or you don't want to get involved with the Windows Store certification process.
+This might make sense if you want greater control over the distribution experience or you don't want to get involved with the Microsoft Store certification process.

 To distribute your app to other devices without placing it onto the store, you have to obtain a certificate, sign your app by using that certificate, and then sideload your app onto those devices.

 You can [create a certificate](../packaging/create-certificate-package-signing.md) or obtain one from a popular vendor such as [Verisign](https://www.verisign.com/).

-If you plan to distribute your app onto devices that run Windows 10 S, your app has to be signed by the Windows Store so you'll have to go through the Store submission process before you can distribute your app onto those devices.
+If you plan to distribute your app onto devices that run Windows 10 S, your app has to be signed by the Microsoft Store so you'll have to go through the Store submission process before you can distribute your app onto those devices.

 If you create a certificate, you have to install it into the **Trusted Root** or **Trusted People** certificate store on each device that runs your app.
 If you get a certificate from a popular vendor, you won't have to install anything onto other systems besides your app.